TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 6.3 Open the Code In VSCode

 The folder you created in the previous step contains everything you need for your project code.
-Once you have opened the folder in the VSCode editor, the changes you do to the code will be saved directly to this folder when you press (ctrl+s).
+Once you have opened the folder in the VSCode editor, you can edit and change the code.
+To save the changes you make, press (ctrl+s).

 First, open VSCode and then open your folder using the "File > Open Folder" ("File > Open" on MacOS) option.